The 8 Best Bourbons to Buy for Your Home Bar

 Why we like it: Aside from the fact that it’s shockingly high-quality for its price, Blanton’s is a piece of whiskey history—it’s the first single barrel bourbon ever sold commercially, and it deserves every ounce of the hype.

 How to drink: Try it neat, on the rocks, or with a few drops of water.

 Flavor profile: Booker’s releases several small batches of bourbon per year, and each batch showcases its own unique flavor profile.
 You can generally expect a sugary-sweet palate accompanied by notes of vanilla and wood.

-Why we like it: Booker’s is a barrel-proof (used interchangeably with “barrel-strength” or “cask-strength”) bourbon, which means it’s diluted minimally in order to keep the bottle’s proof (128.5, in this case) as close to that of the barrel as possible.
-This makes it a lot stronger than many bourbons, and it’s a bit more challenging (in the fun way) than many lower-proof picks as a result.
+Why we like it: Booker’s is a barrel-proof (used interchangeably with “barrel-strength” or “cask-strength”) bourbon, which means it’s diluted minimally to keep the bottle’s proof (128.5, in this case) as close to the barrel’s as possible.
+This process makes this variation stronger than many bourbons, and it’s a bit more challenging (in the fun way) than many lower-proof picks.

 How to drink: Add a splash of water if you’re wary of this bourbon’s high proof.
 Drink it neat if you’re not.